One fund is paying a tempting 11% yield. Another offers 6%. Which one should you reach for?

 To answer that, you need to ask the right question.

-Frontier Communications (NYSE: FTR) carried a yield over 18% before it chopped its quarterly dividend by 60% in February 2012 (from 25 cents a share to 10 cents).
-Its share price plummeted more than 26% over the three months following the reduction announcement.
+Telecom provider Frontier Communications (NYSE: FTR) carried a yield over 18% in 2011.
+And while it may have looked tempting at the time, the company chopped its quarterly dividend by 60% in February 2012 (from 25 cents a share to 10 cents).
+Its share price plummeted more than 26% over three months following the reduction announcement and would lose more than half its value from its 2011 peak.
+The dividend declined further, year after year, until it was finally eliminated in 2018.
+Today, the stock trades for a shade over $1.

 Put simply, dividend cuts that come from unsecure dividends can cause some uncomfortable -- and often unnecessary -- investor losses.

 The good news is that it is fairly easy to protect yourself from these losses and assess how secure dividend payouts are -- especially for income-focused funds.
-Here are the three warning signs to watch:
+(You can find most of the information we're going to discuss on sites like Morningstar or at the fund's website.)

 Funds supplement their distributions with returns of capital when investment income or gains aren't enough to maintain the dividend.
 In effect, the fund dips into its capital pool to maintain the dividend.